LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

      ![image](https://user-images.githubusercontent.com/69487009/155030699-7616020e-ac97-4ae0-9b26-9bd0ff8a379c.png)
   * There may be some XOC VBIOSes with a 1000w power limit, but these are highly discouraged unless you know what you are doing and have sufficient cooling/power.
-  * Once you have found a VBIOS, download it and [NVFlash](https://www.techpowerup.com/download/nvidia-nvflash/).
+  * After finding a VBIOS, download it and [NVFlash](https://www.techpowerup.com/download/nvidia-nvflash/).
-  * Create a new folder in your home directory with any name and put the ROM and the contents of the extracted NVFlash folder inside of it.
+  * Create a new folder in your home directory with any name and put the ROM and the contents of the extracted NVFlash folder inside.
 The folder should look like this.

      ![image](https://user-images.githubusercontent.com/69487009/155030951-b4ed2a12-f5e5-4e15-a655-73116b429701.png)